CollaboRateMgmt/CollaboRate/README.md

    The breakdown process continues such that requirement tasks break down into 'logic tasks'.
 The CollaboRate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
 When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!

-   Each microtask takes almost the same mental effort.
+   Each microtask takes almost the same effort.
 Why?
 With each breakdown, you reduce the number of requirements per task.
-But the mental effort needed to split the child task remains almost the same.
+But the effort needed to split the child task remains almost the same.
 This is because, to keep the child tasks independent from each other, they need more analysis and elaboration.

    At the level of 'logic tasks' the text does become much smaller, as it no longer needs elaboration.
 But the design effort will be the maximum, because the CollaboRate tool asks you more questions.

-   In summary the 'logic tasks' and 'requirement tasks' take approximately the same mental effort.
+   In summary the 'logic tasks' and 'requirement tasks' take approximately the same effort.

    This process may enhance the definition of microtask size later.
 Based on feedback, we may specify more financial weight for tasks with more text.
 Yet non-weighted microtasks are simple and fair enough for immediate use.
 In some cases, more pay for tasks with more text, may motivate crowd members to inflate the text of the child tasks.